microsoft/ai.ed/BUILD.md

 C:\venv\pymacer\Scripts\activate
 python -m pip install -r requirements.txt
 ```
+You may see some error messages saying `ERROR: After October 2020 you may experience ...`.
+You can ignore that.

-After installation, you should be able to start the server with:
+After installation, start the server with:

 ```
 python server.py